Stop Litigating. Start Parenting.

 About My Practice

-I am a family law lawyer with nearly 30 years of experience and have worked exclusively as a Parenting Coordinator since 2008.
-I stepped away from courtroom litigation to focus on helping families implement parenting arrangements without ongoing legal escalation.
+I am a family law lawyer with nearly 30 years of experience and have worked as a Parenting Coordinator in BC since 2008.
+In 2025, I stepped away from courtroom litigation to focus on helping families implement parenting arrangements without ongoing legal escalation.

 My practice is intentionally structured, implementation‑focused, and grounded in the limits of the Parenting Coordinator role.